Sneh-T-Shah/rag_chatbot-/README.md

 pip install -r requirements.txt
 ```

-Put the pdfs in the pdfs folder and you gpt api key in .env folder
+Put the pdfs in the pdfs folder and you gpt api key in .env file